heiswayi/heiswayi.nrird.com/_posts/2018/2018-05-23-get-started-with-inno-setup-scripts.md

 ---
 layout: post
 title: Get started with Inno Setup scripts
-description: Example sharing of my basic Inno Setup scripts and some advanced scripts for prerequisites, downgrade prevention and automatic uninstall old version.
+description: Inno Setup is the best alternative, non-MSI installation software for creating Windows app installer that is easy-to-use, completely free of charge, rich of feature set and wide range of community supports.
 keywords: inno setup, windows installer, creating windows app installer
 tags: [Inno Setup, Pascal]
 comments: true
 ---

-I would like to share some [Inno Setup](http://www.jrsoftware.org/isinfo.php) scripts for those who are looking to create Windows installer for your Windows applications.
-Also for those who never heard about Inno Setup but looking for alternative software to create Windows installer that is easy-to-use, completely free of charge (even for commercial use) and [open source](https://github.com/jrsoftware/issrc), you may learn few things about it here for you to immediately get started.
+I would like to share some [Inno Setup](http://www.jrsoftware.org/isinfo.php) scripts for those who are looking to create Windows app installer for your applications.
+Also for those who never heard about Inno Setup but looking for alternative software to create Windows app installer that is easy-to-use, completely free of charge (even for commercial use) and [open source](https://github.com/jrsoftware/issrc), you may learn few things about it here for you to immediately get started.

 ### Getting started